-1.5 Lutterworth in 2019
+1.5 Lutterworth in 2021

 Lutterworth is located in south west Leicestershire in an area known as the 'Golden Triangle' centrally positioned between Leicester, Market Harborough, Rugby and Coventry and inside the M1, M6 and M69 motorway network.
 Being located inside the 'Golden Triangle' means Lutterworth has easy access to the wider motorway network.
 The town has a population of approximately 10,000 inhabitants, although this is set to increase with the planned urban extension to the east of the M1, expected to deliver 1,260 homes by 2031.
-The Magna Park distribution site is on land 1.5 miles west of the town centre, separated by from the town by farmland.
+Magna Park is Europe's largest dedicated distribution and logistics park and is located on land 1.5 miles west of the town centre, separated from the town by farmland.
 It is the largest single employment centre in the District in terms of land (223 hectares) and approximately 9300 jobs.